ninewise/dissertation/umgap/chapter.md

 ## Analysis tools
 \label{section:tools}

-A pipeline is compromised of a series of tools.
+A pipeline is composed of a series of command line tools.
 This section contains an exhaustive list of the available tools.
 For each tool, it describes the intended use, shows some examples, and finally lists the available options to change its behavior.

 ### [fastq2fasta](components/fastq2fasta.md){.include}